zen-fs/core/readme.md

 ## Usage

 > [!NOTE]
 > The examples are written in ESM.
 If you are using CJS, you can `require` the package.
-If in a browser you can add a script tag to your HTML pointing to the `browser.min.js` and use ZenFS DOM via the global `ZenFS_Port` object.
+If in a browser you can add a script tag to your HTML pointing to the `browser.min.js` and use ZenFS Port via the global `ZenFS_Port` object.

 #### Accessing an FS on a remote Worker from the main thread